flowxo/flowxo-sdk/README.md

 ### OAuth Errors ###

-A special case is where the API returns an error relating to the OAuth token.
+A special case is where the API returns an error relating to the OAuth token (commonly when the API returns a status code `401`).

 Use an instance of `AuthError`, which is very similar to `ServiceError`.
 The platform will attempt to refresh the OAuth token and retry the request once.
 If that doesn't succeed, the error will be written to the workflow log.